 Dry Rub Seasoning:

-- 1 tsp ground paprika or smoked paprika
+- 1 teaspoon ground paprika or smoked paprika

-- 1 tsp kosher salt, (add more according to your liking)
+- 1 teaspoon kosher salt, (add more according to your liking)

 An Additional Ingredient for Oven Users Only: